MarylinPurtill/SEO/readme.md

 # Calotype / SEO

-SEO (Search Engine Optimization) is a free technique of getting traffic from organic search engines.
-It provides free different tools and method to increase your ranking.
+SEO (Search Engine Optimization) is a free technique of getting traffic from organic. <a href="http://www.h3adrush.com">Search engine optimization nyc</a> provides free different tools and method to increase your ranking.
 The common features of SEO are:
 SEO uses both creative and technical elements that help to increase rankings, drive traffic, and improves the awareness.
 It is a simple method to make your website in such a way that a search engines understand.
 - __Focus Keyword__:
     - Main keyword on your document that will help to attract users